BC RIA Framework · Effective January 1, 2027

 BC's new licensing rules start in 2027.
 We'll be ready.
 So will you.

-ILScorp's RIA Training Program is built around the Insurance Council of BC's Performance Requirements — covering all six core modules, eleven product classes, and eight industry contexts.
+ILScorp's RIA Training Program is built around the Insurance Council of BC's Performance Requirements — with core regulatory and conduct modules, plus product- and industry-specific modules tailored to your business.
 Get on the list for accreditation, pricing, and launch updates.

 Need to talk now?
 Have specific questions about partner programs, group training, or your industry's requirements?